 Babies who are born prematurely are most likely to get this condition.
 Babies who weigh less than 2 pounds, 12 ounces and are born before 31 weeks of the pregnancy are at greatest risk.

 Retinopathy of prematurity has no signs or symptoms.
-The only way to detect it is through an eye exam by an eye doctor.
+The only way to find it is through an eye exam by an eye doctor.

 An eye doctor (ophthalmologist) will look at your baby’s retinas.
 The doctor should have experience treating retinopathy of prematurity.
 Babies should be screened if they:

-- Weigh less than 3 pounds, 5 ounces at birth.
-They should also be screened if they were born before 30 weeks or pregnancy.
+Weigh less than 3 pounds, 5 ounces at birth.
+They should also be screened if they were born before 30 weeks of pregnancy.

-Your baby will be checked regularly, based on his or her condition.
+Your baby will be checked regularly, based on their condition.
 That is all most babies need.
 Retinopathy of prematurity goes away without treatment.

 If your baby needs treatment, the doctor can use a laser to stop the growth of abnormal blood vessels.
+This is called laser ablation.
+It’s the most common form of treatment.
 Or the doctor may use cold therapy (cryotherapy).
 Some forms of the condition are treated with injections.
 But the long-term effects of these injections aren’t yet known.

-Two surgeries may be done for babies with partial or total retinal detachment:
+There are 2 surgeries that may be done for babies with partial or total retinal detachment:

-- Vitrectomy.
+Vitrectomy.
 In this procedure, the surgeon removes the gel-like substance inside the eye.
 This lets the surgeon better reach the back of the eye.
-He or she then injects a substance to hold the retina in place.
+They then inject a substance to hold the retina in place.